How Much Should I Save For Higher Education In Ohio 529?

 Lastly, you don’t have to save on your own.
 Family and friends want to give meaningful gifts for the milestones in your child’s life.
 You can ask them to consider giving the gift of college by contributing to your child’s 529 plan in lieu of gifts for baby showers, birthdays, holidays, graduations, and many other special occasions.
 Through Ugift, you can set up a code which authorizes gift givers to donate online to your 529 plan without needing the actual account number.
 You’ll simply give a Ugift code to your family and friends.
 They can then visit Ugift529.com to make their electronic contribution securely from their bank account.

 And as you save, don’t forget about another tax advantage of a 529 plan.
 If you are an Ohio taxpayer, contributions to CollegeAdvantage may be deducted from your Ohio taxable income in any amount up to $4,000 per year, per beneficiary, with unlimited carry forward.
 This means that $4,000 per year is not a contribution cap.
 Should you choose to contribute more than $4,000 in a calendar year, any amounts above $4,000 may be deducted in future years, in increments up to $4,000 per year, until all contributions have been deducted.
 If you have accounts for each of your children, you receive the deduction to your Ohio taxable income for contributions made to each beneficiary’s account.

 So, how much should you save for your child’s future college expenses?
 That is up to you.
 But CollegeAdvantage is here and ready to help you start.

-The Ohio Tuition Trust Authority does not provide investment advice.
+The Ohio Tuition Trust Authority, the state agency that runs the Ohio's 529 Plan program, does not provide investment advice.
 The information contained herein is informational only and should not be relied upon exclusively to make your investment decisions.
 Investment options should be selected based on your investment goals, risk tolerance, and savings time horizon.